Skip to Content

 Brush or roll a second layer of paint on the countertop surface before drying it.

 Finish the task by cleaning all painting materials with mineral spirits.
 One may want to soak the brushes and rollers in paint thinner or mineral spirits for about ten minutes before washing.
-Doing this part helps keep the painting materials’ integrity, ready for the next painting job.
+Doing this part helps keep the painting materials’ integrity ready for the next painting job.

-Painting Over Kitchen Tile Countertop Tips
+Painting Over Tile Counter Tips

-One must not use the newly painted kitchen countertop for at least 24 hours after final coat application.
+One must not use the newly painted kitchen countertop for at least 24 hours after the final coat application.
 As such, it would be best to have a makeshift area for doing the chores one would normally perform on the countertop.

 Homeowners can also get creative by adding a decorative touch to the still-wet paint.
 It can be hand-painted designs or beautifully crafted stencils.